mmussett/flogo-components/trigger/ems/README.md

 ## Pre-requisites

 The trigger uses EMS C libraries in order to receive messages from EMS.
-Trigger has been tested against EMS 8.4 on Mac OS.
+Trigger has been tested against Go v1.12.4 and EMS v8.4 on Mac OS

 An installation of EMS 8.4 is required for this trigger to work.